giovannimazzuoccolo/dutchfordevelopers/content/pronouns.md

 Before starting, we need to talk about what is a stressed or an unstressed pronouns.
 In Dutch, if you want to put emphasis on a part of the sentence, you will use a stressed pronoun.
 You can see the examples on the following table that shows all the personal pronouns

+🎮 Do you want to test your stressed and unstressed sentences?
+Play the <a href="/games/detective">Detective game</a>! 🎮

 ### 👥 Plural

 The plural version of names in Dutch can be in two possibilities: The most common is with the suffix **-en** but some nouns have a **-s** as a suffix.
 With, _unfortunately_, few exceptions.
 For example: